 Sky to earth and back again, that's where water exists.
-It is an ever-moving cycle of precipitation, collection, absorption and evaporation, with a wide spectrum of other factors and influences tossed in, such as winds, soils, topography and plant life.
-During its visit to the earthly realm, it can deliver anything from salvation to destruction, depending on the amount, its speed and where you live.
+It is an ever moving cycle of precipitation, collection, absorption and evaporation, with a wide spectrum of other factors and influences tossed in, such as winds, soils, topography and plant life.
+During its visit to the earthly realm, it can deliver anything from salvation to destruction, depending on where you live.

-Many areas in New England received more than their usual share of precipitation in the last month, causing cellars to be inundated with water, sump pumps to burn out, and even electrical systems and gas furnaces being shut down with rising water, leaving homeowners in a dangerous predicament and the local Fire Departments very busy.
-Lots of people are reading up on mold and mildew due to the recent rising of groundwater into their homes.
-There are countless families in the area who have never had to deal with wet basements, which are now facing losses in the thousands, in addition to the destruction of the downed trees.
+Many areas in New England received more than their usual share of precipitation in the last month, causing cellars to be inundated with water, sumps pumps to burn out, and even electrical systems and gas burners being shut down with rising water, leaving homeowners in a dangerous predicament and the local Fire Departments very busy.
+It's no wonder that last week's paper ran an article from MEMA (Mass.
+Emergency Management) on dealing with mold and mildew from the recent rising of groundwater into people's homes.
+There are countless families in the area who have never had to deal with wet basements, which are now facing losses in the thousands.

-I received some calls on the topic of ruined lower levels and constantly running sump pumps.
-They mostly wondered if the water problems had anything to do with recently repaired septic systems in their neighbor's yards.
+I received some calls on the topic of ruined lower levels and constantly running sump pumps, mostly wondering if the water problems had anything to do with recently repaired septic systems in their neighbor's yards.
 I sympathized as I listened to them.
 They had never seen water like this in all the years they had lived here.
 Their insurance companies were not covering the losses because they did not have flood insurance, yet, they did not live in flood areas.
 We could not help but wonder, was it really a flood?

 It did not seem to be a flood in the typical sense of a water body, such as a river or pond or ocean, rising to such a level, that it spread into adjoining areas.
-What these homeowners had was melting snow and rainwater falling in such high amounts, for an extended period, in areas that could not drain fast enough to keep up with the falling water.
-It must go somewhere.
+What these homeowners had was rainwater falling in such high amounts, for an extended period of time, in areas that could not drain fast enough to keep up with the falling water.
+It has to go somewhere.
 And while it sits, it also seeps.
 It will follow the path of least resistance and when there is a lot of resistance, it will even find its way through your previously dry concrete cellar walls.

 It just so happened, that in the cases of the calls I received, the address folders contained the evidence to explain that the drowning cellars were not the result of their neighbor's recently repaired septic systems.
-Looking at topography and soils, the surveyed plans, which, I was familiar with, I could see that water previously drained toward the wet cellar in one case.
-And, in that case, the nearby repaired system was not mounded and, so, there were no changes in circumstances.
+Looking at topography and soils, the surveyed plans, which, in these cases, I was also familiar with, said that water previously drained toward the wet cellar in one case.
+And, in that case, the repaired system was not mounded and, so, there were no changes in circumstances.